spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kafka/1-ext-kafka-cluster-cf.md

 For this walk-through, though, we will stick to a simpler setup of 3-broker cluster with their DNS addresses being `foo0.broker.foo`, `foo1.broker.foo`, and `foo2.broker.foo`.
 The default port of the brokers is `9092`.

 If the cluster is secured, depending on the security option in use at the broker, different properties are expected to be supplied for when applications attempt to connect to the external cluster.
-Again, for simplicity, we will use `PlainLoginModule` with username as `test` and password as `bestest`.
+Again, for simplicity, we will use Kafka's [JAAS](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) set up of `PlainLoginModule` with username as `test` and password as `bestest`.

 ## User-provided Services vs. Spring Boot Properties

-The next question Cloud Foundry developers stumble upon is whether or not to set up Kafka connection as Cloud Foundry custom user-provided service (CUPS) or simply passing connection credentials as Spring Boot properties.
+The next question Cloud Foundry developers stumble upon is whether or not to set up Kafka connection as a Cloud Foundry custom user-provided service (CUPS) or simply pass connection credentials as Spring Boot properties.

-In Cloud Foundry, there isn't a Spring Cloud Connector or CF JavaEnv support for Kafka, so by service-binding the Kafka CUPS with the application, you _will not_ automatically be able to parse `VCAP_SERVICES` and pass the connection credentials to the applications dynamically.
+In Cloud Foundry, there isn't a [Spring Cloud Connector](https://github.com/spring-cloud/spring-cloud-connectors) or [CF-JavaEnv](https://github.com/pivotal-cf/java-cfenv) support for Kafka, so by service-binding the Kafka CUPS with the application, you _will not_ automatically be able to parse `VCAP_SERVICES` and pass the connection credentials to the applications at runtime.
-Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so no real benefit.
+Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so no real benefit here.
-You can see an example of CUPS in action in the Spring Cloud Data Flow's [reference guide](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-ups).
+For the curious, you can see an example of CUPS in action in the Spring Cloud Data Flow's [reference guide](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-ups).

 For this walk-through, we will stick to the Spring Boot properties.